-When the internal temperature on the pork chops reaches 145 degrees, pull the pork chops off the grill.
-I put them in a pan and cover with aluminum foil to let them rest at least 10 minutes and without losing any of the moisture.
+When the internal temperature of the pork chops reaches 145 degrees, pull the pork chops off the grill.
+I put them in a pan and cover them with aluminum foil to let them rest for at least 10 minutes without losing any of moisture.
 Serve these pork chops just as they are or with barbecue sauce.

 Pork Chop Recipes

 - 4 bone-in, 1¼ inch thick pork chops